-So what exactly is desensitization?
 Desensitization is a form of behavioral therapy used in the field of human psychology, but it is effective in animals as well.
-Its primary function is to present the frightened stimuli in such a way that it appears less intimidating.
+Its primary function is to present the frightening stimulus in such a way that it appears less intimidating.

 Sensitization and Desensitization in Dogs

-While a dog can become sensitized to a stimuli, it is also true that a dog can become desensitized to a stimuli, so the process is reversed.
-In other words, a stimuli that becomes more intense, more frightening, more intimidating is more likely to lead to sensitization, whereas, a stimuli that becomes less intense, less frightening and less intimidating is more likely to lead to desensitization and habituation.
+While a dog can become sensitized to stimuli, it is also true that a dog can become desensitized to stimuli, so the process is reversed.
+In other words, a stimulus that becomes more intense, more frightening, and more intimidating is more likely to lead to sensitization, whereas a stimulus that becomes less intense, less frightening, and less intimidating is more likely to lead to desensitization and habituation.

-For this reason, should you decide to desensitize your dog to a stimuli, you must make sure you have a pretty good program with good sub-threshold exposure, 'cause sloppy desensitization will lead to sensitization.
+For this reason, should you decide to desensitize your dog to a stimulus, you must make sure you have a pretty good program with good sub-threshold exposure, because sloppy desensitization will lead to sensitization.
 Sloppy in this case means sudden exposure to intense stimuli rather than gradual, subtle stimuli.
-Basically you are "flooding the dog"
+Basically, you are "flooding the dog."

-In some unusual circumstances, you may notice that you cannot find a a way to work your dog under threshold, either because your dog's reactivity levels are too high or because the environment you are working at allows no distance from the trigger.
+In some unusual circumstances, you may notice that you cannot find a way to work your dog under threshold, either because your dog's reactivity levels are too high or because the environment you are working at allows little to no distance from the trigger.
 What to do in such cases?

 In such a case, you have some options: